-This is the outbound journey of this review, where I did not go into much detail about the seat as the seats were identical.
+This review of British Airways B777 First class is the outbound journey of this review, where I did not go into much detail about the seat as the seats were identical.
 If you want to read about the unique first class lounge experience at Barbados, it is worth a read!

 This was a flight I had booked on Avios using a Gold upgrade voucher.
 I paid 125,000 Avios to Barbados (for business class) + £750, or with RFS, you could use 180,000 + £450, all off-peak.